DictionDiary/DictionDiary/README.md

 * User can log in, sign up, and log out
 * User can view WoD and definition
-* User can see list of previous words
 * User can show that they’ve used the word and gain points
 * User can see total number of points they’ve earned

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* ...
+* User can see list of previous words

 ### 2. Screen Archetypes